|

 prevented us from perceiving and analyzing models that

+describe nature.
 2 Using CA as Model for Nature

 Why is Cellular Automata